mojocraftdojo/NLP_news_sentiment_analysis/README.md

 # **Objective**

-#### This analysis aims at predicting sentiments from financial news headlines using the latest large language models(transformers),  deep learning NLP and some traditional supervised machine learning modeling approaches.
+This analysis aims at predicting sentiments from financial news headlines using the latest large language models(transformers),  deep learning NLP and some traditional supervised machine learning modeling approaches.

-#### LLM performance will be compared side-by-side with all other models at the end of the analysis.
+The large language model (LLM) will be compared side-by-side with all other models for their performance at the end of the analysis.

 ## **Dataset**